 Other restaurants to check out are La Casa Del Agua, Lucky Luciano, Off the Vine and the new restaurant Nips which is in the new Cacao building on 5th Avenue and 30th Street.
 Even some other places get in the spirit and just offer a drink promotion.

 If you want something high end you can check out Mayakoba Resort.
 They get in the American holiday spirit and offer up a large buffet of holiday treats.
 For those of you who do not know what Mayakoba is, it is one of the top resort companies in the Riviera Maya and world class, and their menu was superb to match their level of service.
 Here is a sneak peak at what they had last year, butternut squash and roasted apple soup with corn and multigrain bread.
 Salad bar with everything you can imagine and apple slaw with red cabbage, nuts and cranberries.
 Assorted cheese platters.
 Carving station with roast turkey, suckling pig, and sides of giblet gravy, cranberry orange relish, baked apples and horseradish sauce.
 Then for hot sides and what would almost be a meal in itself, grilled salmon with pistachio tapenade and vanilla sauce, beef medallions with caramelized onions, mushrooms and cabernet sauce, chicken breast with serrano ham and mozzarella with a sun dried tomato butter, wild rice with dried fruit and toasted almonds. turkey stuffing, seafood pasta with crushed tomato and basil, roasted garlic mashed potatoes, sweet potatoes with orange sauce, and corn on the cob with butter.
 For dessert they had pumpkin cheese cake, pecan pie, tropical fruit with passion fruit and honey, orange vanilla ice cream with berries, coconut and pineapple cake, apple cobble with cinnamon, and chocolate cake with amaretto cherries.

 After Thanksgiving Dinner Traditions in Playa Del Carmen

 Looking to watch a little football?
 Well Playa Del Carmen has you covered.
 Wah Wah has a huge projection screen and TVs with games, all in English.
-EZ Sports Bar on 5th Avenue between 12th and 14th is always a popular place to watch some games since they have so many screens there.
+EZ Sports Bar (now Taco City) on 5th Avenue between 12th and 14th is always a popular place to watch some games since they have so many screens there.